littlewine/search-struct-unstruct-data/README.md

-# search-struct-unstruct-data
+# Information Retrieval with Pyndri in Python
-Repo for course Searching in structured and unstructured data, UvA D.S. track
+Repo for the course 'Searching in structured and unstructured data' (Information Retrieval 1) MSc.
+Data Science from the University of Amsterdam

 Instructions to run the code: